henrikstengaard/hst-amiga/src/Hst.Amiga.ConsoleApp/readme.md

 ### Export tool types

-Export tool types from an icon file.
+The export tool types command exports tool types from an icon file to a file.

 Example of displaying usage for export icon images:
 ```